-- The interns will spend 13 weeks this spring, during the period of Monday, February 1 through Friday, April 30, working across the three organizations — AMIBA, SBN, and CLF — in relatively equal measure.
+- The interns will spend 13 weeks this spring, during the period of Tuesday, February 1 through Friday, April 29, working and learning across the three organizations — AMIBA, SBN, and CLF.

 - The interns will have individual project responsibilities, which may include, but are not limited to the items below.
 Internship organizers will work with interns to identify projects that best match their interests:

-- Interview independent business alliance executive directors across the U.S.
+- Interview independent business alliance leadership across the U.S.

-- Maintain technical platforms that support existing programming and services to IBAs.
+- Support existing programming and services to IBAs.

 - Support the Cambridge-Somerville Black Business Network (CSBBN).
-Check out our first newsletter that our interns helped to design.
+Check out a newsletter that our interns helped to design.

-- Interview business owners for our channel on Cambridge local television.
+- Engage with local business owners by interviewing business owners for our channel on Cambridge local television.